ASTM F86 Electropolishing Standard for Surgical Implants

 Electropolishing Before & After

-Electropolishing removes a microscopically precise layer of surface material, to tolerances as low as +/-.0001″, depending on the alloy.
-This degree of precision and consistency, along with the ability to remove a variety of surface imperfections in one process, is why electropolishing is so often specified for critical parts used in medical implants and surgical instruments, aerospace components and fragile or critical parts used in other industries.
+Electropolishing removes a microscopically precise layer of surface material, controlling removal as close as +/-.0001″, depending on the alloy.
+This degree of precision and consistency, along with the ability to remove a variety of surface imperfections in one process, is why electropolishing is so often specified for critical parts used in the medical field, aerospace, pharmaceutical, and other industries.
 Electropolishing is a one-stop process for a micro-smooth, ultraclean, corrosion and pathogen-resistant surface finish – with 30 times more corrosion resistance than passivation.

-Electropolishing also eliminates the need for additional metal finishing processes like hand deburring, tumbling, pickling, and cleaning.
+Electropolishing often times can eliminate the need for additional metal finishing processes like hand deburring, tumbling, pickling, and cleaning.
+Learn more about passivation vs. electropolishing.

 Contact us to learn more about electropolishing